mspiegel31/hebrew-name-app/README.md

 - **Responsive Design**: Works smoothly on both desktop and mobile devices

 ## What problem are we solving?
 My spouse really likes names in english that have a direct translation to Hebrew.
-Most of the tinder clone name picker apps out there didn't work for her for two reasons:
+Most of the tinder-clone name picker apps out there didn't work for her because:

 1. The apps are sometimes paid.
-1. The apps require you to purchase "name packs" for an additional fee
+1. The apps require you to purchase "name packs" for an additional fee.
 1. These name packs didn't usually have the specific names she was looking for.

 ## What is this then?